Skip to content

 Injection is silent A2DP not in sink mode Verify A2DP connection with --action status; reconnect if needed

-Voice assistant no response AT commands unsupported Target may not support HFP voice recognition; check --action status
+Voice assistant no response AT commands unsupported Target may not support HFP voice recognition; verify HFP with extract audio --action status

 parecord not found PulseAudio tools missing sudo apt install pulseaudio-utils